sagemath/trac_to_gh/Issue 5053.md

 # Issue 5053: If the hostname of the computer has a "-" in it, then no tempfiles will ever be deleted from $DOT_SAGE/temp!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5053

 Original creator: was